para-droid-ai/Trend-Pulse/README.md

             alembic revision -m "your_description_of_changes" --autogenerate
             ```
             Then review and edit the generated script in `alembic/versions/` before applying.
-6. Run the backend server (from the project root):
+6. Run the backend server (from the project root).
+The 2nd command is for Powershell on Windows:
     ```bash
     python src/backend/app.py
+    ```
+    ```powershell
+    python -m uvicorn app:app --reload --port 8000
     ```

     The backend will typically run on `http://127.0.0.1:8000`.

 ### Frontend Setup